 324 NE 12th Avenue, Portland, Oregon 97232 | 503-823-3189

-The Portland Tennis Center will temporarily close on Tuesday, November 17 through at least December 16, due to recent public health guidance.
-We will extend PTC memberships to reflect the duration of the closure.
+The Portland Tennis Center is reopen as of February 8, 2021 with limited access per public health guidelines.
+Advance reservations required.
+We will extend the memberships to reflect the duration of the closure.

 St. Johns Racquet Center (SJRC)